marcFernandez/TODF-Argumentation/README.md

 # TODF-Argumentation
 ## Overview
-This repository is an implementation of a family of aggregation functions that allow to make collective decisions in argumentation-based debates.
+This python based repository is an implementation of a family of aggregation functions that allow to make collective decisions in argumentation-based debates.

 It implements the aggregation functions defined in the following paper: